4b1dden/front-door-voice-recognition/README.md

 # front-door-voice-recognition
-project aiming to ease the process of calling up your house to have them open the door using the buzzer.
+trying to ease the process of calling up your house to have them open the door using the buzzer.